ericgj/ing/README.md

 either (a) wade through the scripting framework to figure out how to get to it, or (b) refactor your tasks into separate modules and classes.

+- In particular, you want to be able to test your tasks independently of the framework.

 - A framework (any framework, in any context) should not encourage bad design at the expense of supposed simplicity of the interface.
 A framework should get out of the way as much as possible.